Working to make government more effective

 • Pete Weatherby KC, Director of Hillsborough Law Now Campaign

-The event will be chaired by Alex Thomas, Programme Director at the Institute for Government.
+The event was chaired by Alex Thomas, Programme Director at the Institute for Government.

 Our experts